gpiostepper

 pinsobjectRequiredA struct containing the board pin numbers that the step and dir pins of the motor driver are wired to.

-ticks_per_rotationintRequiredNumber of full steps in a rotation.
+ticks_per_rotationintRequiredNumber of full motor steps in one shaft revolution.
 200 (equivalent to 1.8 degrees per step) is very common.
 If your data sheet specifies this in terms of degrees per step, divide 360 by that number to get ticks per rotation.
+The effective pulses sent per revolution on the step pin is ticks_per_rotation × microsteps.

 Refer to your motor and motor driver data sheets for specifics.